A Traditional and More Aggressive Approach

 The traditional approach to resolving disputes is through litigation which means filing papers in court and having a judge resolve the disputes for the parties.
 The technique is not as common as it once was, as there are now alternative methods for resolving issues related to divorce and other family matters.
 There have been a number of studies on the adverse effect of litigation on the parties and their children.
 Statistically, less than 10% of family cases go to trial, so there is a very high likelihood that the couple will resolve their differences before going to trial.
 More and more divorcing spouses are choosing not to litigate, but it still remains an available alternative.

-- Everything filed in court is part of the public record.
-Except for limited exceptions, those records are accessible by anyone, including the media.
+Everything filed in court is part of the public record.
+Except for limited exceptions, those records are accessible by anyone, including the media, and even children.

 We have extensive experience representing clients in contested Family Court matters.
 Our experience has taught us that litigation is an unhealthy alternative for the vast majority of divorcing couples.
 The costs of litigation, in terms of money, time, stress and damaged relationships, has convinced us not to take our clients down the litigation road.
 There are other dispute resolution methods that are much more beneficial for our clients.
 We therefore have chosen not to litigate any more.
 We describe ourselves as peacemakers, not problem causers.